 Quantitative Analysis.
+Difference Equations and Linear Equations.
 Introductory college mathematics course in finite difference equations and linear algebra.
-Topics include sequences, differences, linear and nonlinear difference equations, systems of difference equations, numerical solutions of linear and nonlinear equations, and analytical techniques for solving linear systems using linear algebra.
+Topics include sequences, differences, linear and nonlinear difference equations, systems of difference equations, numerical solutions of linear and nonlinear equations, and solving systems of linear equations.
 Applications from many fields are studied and the role of mathematical modeling is a central focus.
 Formal computer labs are a part of the course each week, with spreadsheets being the primary software employed.
 This course satisfies a Carroll College Core Curriculum for all students and the mathematics requirement for business majors.

 This course covers the traditional topics from abstract algebra, including groups, rings, integral domains, fields, and homomorphic and isomorphic relationships, as well as standard topics from geometry, including axiomatic systems in both Euclidean and Non-Euclidean geometrics and transformational geometry with vectors and matrices.
 The focus for the class is the contemporary applications of the concepts presented, together with the weaving together of geometric and algebraic themes.
 Linear algebra is the integrating theme.